NeoResearch/neocompiler-eco/README.md

 The online command required to create our own NeoCompiler Ecosystem, suitable for private of public blockchain projects.

-This will call a docker-compose with NeoCompiler Private Net (Eco)+NeoScan.
+This will call a docker-compose with NeoCompiler Private Net (Eco) + NeoScan (optional).
 Furthermore, it will set all available compilers and open the front/backend interface and server, respectively.

 `./build_everything.sh`